Mortichar/semi-modify-game-speed/README.md

 * Chrome Developer Install

 Open settings > tools > extensions, enable developer options in the top right, and click "Load Unpacked" on the left.
-Open the SEMI containing folder to load the add-on.
-Please see the note above in the ['0.3' section](https://gitlab.com/aldousWatts/SEMI#anchor-03) for the harmless error that is thrown on loading the extension into Chrome this way.
+Open the SEMI source containing folder to load the add-on.
+**Note:** There is a harmless error that is thrown on loading the extension into Chrome this way since version 0.3 because Chrome does not recognize the part of manifest.json necessary for the extension to run on Firefox for Android.
+Deleting the "browser_specific_settings" section of manifest.json fixes the error, but an alternative chrome version of SEMI without this line will be included in this repository soon.

 ***

-### Goal of the Software
+## Goal of the Software
 This software was made to unify many Melvor automation and QOL scripts, including my own, into one easy-to-use platform with a UI that mirrors the game, without worrying about compatibility or maintaining individual userscripts.

 This was built around Melvor Idle alpha v0.13.